Skip to content

 entropy

-Detect and return the area of interest of the image, crop out insignificant areas.
+Detect the area of interest and crop out insignificant regions.

 GET /image.jpg?crop=entropy HTTP/1.1